Five-point partial waves, splitting constraints and hidden zeros: Abstract

 \section{Abstract}

-{ We study the partial-wave expansion of residues of five-point tree-amplitude involving identical scalar particles in the external legs.
-We check the construction using massive spinor-helicity building blocks and by matching to the tree-level five-point Veneziano amplitude at fixed mass levels.
-As an application, we express five-point splitting constraints - the reduction of the five-point amplitude to products of four-point amplitudes on special kinematic loci - as linear relations among the five-point partial-wave coefficients.
+{ We introduce a partial-wave basis for the double residues of five-point tree amplitudes involving identical external scalar particles, decomposing them into exchanges of definite spin at each internal channel.
+We verify this basis using massive spinor-helicity building blocks and by matching the resulting partial-wave coefficients against the tree-level five-point Veneziano amplitude at fixed mass levels.
+As an application, we express five-point splitting constraints --- the reduction of the five-point amplitude to products of four-point amplitudes on special kinematic loci --- as linear relations among the five-point partial-wave coefficients.
 At low mass levels these constraints, together with spin truncation, fix the full five-point partial-wave data in terms of the four-point coefficients and imply simple compatibility conditions; remarkably, imposing two independent splitting loci also forces the residue to vanish on their intersection, making the associated hidden zero manifest in partial-wave space.
-We also show that once both channels allow spin-2 exchange a genuine kernel can remain, indicating the need for additional higher-point input to achieve complete rigidity. }
+We also show that once both channels allow spin-2 exchange a genuine kernel can remain, indicating the need for additional higher-point input to achieve complete rigidity.